Fadilix/todo-react-app/README.md

 # Todo App (I Came back to finish the app)
 Simple todo app for training React.

+You can find the api i created for this app [here](https://github.com/Fadilix/todo-node-api)

 ## Made with
 - React in the frontend
 - Express in the backend